braze-inc/braze-unity-sdk/README.md

 ## Android Setup Instructions
 <ol>
 <li>
 First, we'll confirm that you've copied the plugin folder correctly and identify all of the locations where you'll need to insert configuration specific to your app.
-From the root of your unity project, you should be able to run the following and find all of the locations that must be modified to fully setup Appboy for Android:
+From the root of your Unity project, you should be able to run the following and find all of the locations that must be modified to fully setup Appboy for Android:
 <br />
 <code>
         grep -r REPLACE Assets/Plugins/